 Some compounds derive from the blue agave plant and emerge unchanged from the production processes.
 These include terpene compounds such as alpha-terpineol, linalool and citronellol.

 The fertilisation and distillation processes form other compounds.
-Several studies have identified compounds which are key contributors to the flavour and aroma of blanco tequila.
+Several studies have identified compounds that are key contributors to the flavour and aroma of blanco tequila.
 These include esters (such as ethyl hexanoate), alcohols (such as 2-phenyl ethanol and isoamyl alcohol), and others (such as beta-damascenone).

 These compounds contribute to the flavour and aroma of aged tequilas, too.
 Barrel-ageing also makes significant additions to the compounds present.
 The breakdown of lignin in the wood, combined with subsequent reactions, gives a variety of compounds.
 These include vanillin, eugenol and guaiacol.

-Some of these compounds are also found in other aged spirits, for example whisky.
+Some of these compounds are also found in other aged spirits, for example, whisky.
 Whisky lactones are compounds found in both whisky and tequila due to the barrel-ageing process.

 Despite the knowledge we have of the compounds that give tequila its character, chemists still can’t substitute for the real thing.
 Some studies have tried to reconstitute a tequila simulation from the key compounds identified.
 So far, they’ve been unsuccessful in capturing the nuances of tequila flavour.